As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Pseudo-octahedral crystals of (calcium tungstate) scheelite captivate with bright blue, bluish-white, and sometimes yellow colors under UV light.

-TIP: Rubies and sapphires are considered as a precious gemstones.
-Do you know what is difference bewteen precious and semi-precious gemstones?
+TIP: Rubies and sapphires are considered precious gemstones.
+Do you know what is difference between precious and semi-precious gemstones?
 Check out the main differences (and explanation) in the article below:

 What Causes Fluorescence in Minerals?

 Fluorescence is an exciting physical phenomenon that can be observed in minerals and rocks.
 A mineral can significantly change its color while exposed to UV radiation.

 What makes minerals glow?
 Do they glow the same color?
 What causes different colors of glow?
 We are glad to reveal it to you!

 The fluorescence phenomenon is caused by specific elements (usually tungsten, lead, boron, titanium, uranium, chromium, and rare earth elements, which are present within the mineral.
 UV light provokes energy fluctuations within atoms.
 Differences in energy result in fluorescence we can observe in minerals.

 It’s necessary to get the principles of the fluorescence phenomenon.